Pierre Bourdieu: Theory of capital and class distinction

 Bourdieu introduced the notion of capital, defined as sums of particular assets put to productive use.
-For Bourdieu, such assets could take various forms, habitually referring to several principal forms of capital: economic, symbolic, cultural and social.
-Loïc Wacquant would go on to describe Bourdieu's thought further: Capital comes in 3 principal species: economic, cultural and social.
-A fourth species, symbolic capital, designates the effects of any form of capital when people do not perceive them as such.Bourdieu developed theories of social stratification based on aesthetic taste in his 1979 work Distinction: A Social Critique of the Judgment of Taste (in La Distinction), published by Harvard University Press.
+For Bourdieu, such assets could take various forms, habitually referring to several principal forms of capital: economic, symbolic, cultural, and social.
+Loïc Wacquant would go on to describe Bourdieu's thought further: Capital comes in 3 principal species: economic, cultural, and social.
+A fourth species, symbolic capital, is a species which people do not perceive as capital.Bourdieu developed theories of social stratification based on aesthetic taste in his 1979 work Distinction: A Social Critique of the Judgment of Taste (in La Distinction), published by Harvard University Press.
 Bourdieu claims that how one chooses to present one's social space to the world—one's aesthetic dispositions—depicts one's status and distances oneself from lower groups.
 Specifically, Bourdieu hypothesizes that children internalize these dispositions at an early age and that such dispositions guide the young towards their appropriate social positions, towards the behaviors that are suitable for them, and foster an aversion towards other behaviors.

 Bourdieu theorizes that class fractions teach aesthetic preferences to their young.
 Class fractions are determined by a combination of the varying degrees of social, economic, and cultural capital.
 Society incorporates "symbolic goods, especially those regarded as the attributes of excellence…[as] the ideal weapon in strategies of distinction."
 Those attributes deemed excellent are shaped by the interests of the dominating class.
 He emphasizes the dominance of cultural capital early on by stating that "differences in cultural capital mark the differences between the classes."

 The development of aesthetic dispositions are very largely determined by social origin rather than accumulated capital and experience over time.
 The acquisition of cultural capital depends heavily on "total, early, imperceptible learning, performed within the family from the earliest days of life."
 Bourdieu argues that, in the main, people inherit their cultural attitudes, the accepted "definitions that their elders offer them."

 He asserts the primacy of social origin and cultural capital by claiming that social capital and economic capital, though acquired cumulatively over time, depend upon it.
 Bourdieu claims that "one has to take account of all the characteristics of social condition which are (statistically) associated from earliest childhood with possession of high or low income and which tend to shape tastes adjusted to these conditions."

 According to Bourdieu, tastes in food, culture and presentation are indicators of class because trends in their consumption seemingly correlate with an individual's place in society.
 Each fraction of the dominant class develops its own aesthetic criteria.
 The multitude of consumer interests based on differing social positions necessitates that each fraction "has its own artists and philosophers, newspapers and critics, just as it has its hairdresser, interior decorator, or tailor."